Catholic Priest W Thomas Faucher Sentenced For Child Porn, Admitted Urinating In Sacramental Wine

-A Catholic priest in Boise, Idaho has been sentenced to 25 years in prison for federal crimes involving thousands of images of child pornography and drug possession.
-W. Thomas Faucher pled guilty to distributing and possessing sexually exploitative material and drug possession, and admitted that he was “one sick puppy” who had urinated in sacrament wine intended for mass, according to the Idaho Statesman.
+A Catholic priest in Boise, Idaho, has been sentenced to 25 years in prison for federal crimes involving thousands of images of child pornography and drug possession.
+W. Thomas Faucher pleaded guilty to distributing and possessing sexually exploitative material and drug possession.
+He also admitted that he was “one sick puppy” who had urinated in sacrament wine intended for mass, according to the Idaho Statesman.

 The 73-year-old Reverend Faucher is a long-time priest in the Roman Catholic Diocese of Boise, having served for decades.
 In September, he pleaded guilty to accruing thousands of pornographic images of children on his computer and sharing some of those images with other users online.
 Police began looking into Faucher after receiving a tip anonymously online.